Vector-ops/Vector-ops/README.md

 * 🌍  I'm based in Bengaluru, India
 * ✉️  You can contact me at [sumith2827@gmail.com](mailto:sumith2827@gmail.com)
 * 🧠  I'm learning game development.
-* 🤝  I'm open to collaborating on Frontend projects that need Backend integration.
+* 🤝  I'm open to collaborating on Fullstack projects.
 * ⚡  I like dark chocolate.

 ### Skills